sahib/misc/debugging/slides.typ

 #slide[
   #comment(
     ```md
-  - Order the symptoms
+  - Sort the symptoms

     - What symptoms does the system have?
     - Which of those are related to the bug?
     - Which are a cause of others?
+What's the chain?
     - What are the components we have to look into
     - Can we find hypothesis that explain those symptoms?